 2006 | Brand referenced in campaign description does not match registered/DBA brand | The brand in the campaign and messaging should be consistent with the brand registered.
 Update and resubmit. |

-Call To Action (Opt-In Experience as described in campaign submission)
+Call-to-action (opt-in experience as described in campaign submission)

-Error code | Rejection reason | Recommended action | Reference or documentation to support requirement |
+Error code | Rejection reason | Recommended action | Reference or documentation to support the requirement |

-3001A | Call-to-action does not obtain sufficient consent | All CTAs must obtain consent via proper consent mechanism.
+3001A | Call-to-action does not obtain sufficient consent | All CTAs must obtain consent via a proper consent mechanism.
 Update and resubmit. | See the CTIA Messaging Principles and Best Practices for more information.
 5.1 Consumer Consent and T-Mobile Code of Conduct V2.2 Section 2.4 Choice and Consent |

 3002A | A Call-to-action does not contain registered/DBA brand name | The company/brand name must be included in the CTA and must match the registered Brand or be easily recognizable as the same entity.
 Update the call-to-action and resubmit. | See the CTIA Messaging Principles and Best Practices for more information.
 5.1 Consumer Consent and T-Mobile Code of Conduct V2.2 Section 2.4 Choice and Consent |

 3003A | Call-to-action does not contain HELP instructions (for example, Reply HELP for help) or HELP instructions in Terms & Conditions.
-HELP for HELP or customer care contact information must be provided in either the CTA or the Terms & Conditions. | Update CTA or T&Cs page to include HELP for HELP, HELP instructions OR customer care contact information. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for Call To Action Requirements.
-See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 2.5 Calls to Action customer care contact information |
+HELP for HELP or customer care contact information must be provided in either the CTA or the Terms & Conditions. | Update the CTA or T&Cs page to include HELP for HELP, HELP instructions, OR customer care contact information. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for call-to-action requirements.
+See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 2.5 Calls-to-Action customer care contact information |

 3004A | Call-to-action does not contain STOP instructions (for example, Reply STOP to cancel) | The call-to-action must include instructions on how the end user can opt out of the message program (for example, Reply STOP to opt out).
-Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for Call To Action Requirements.
-See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 2.5 Calls to Action how to opt out |
+Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for call-to-action requirements.
+See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 2.5 Calls-to-Action how to opt out |

 3005A | Call-to-action does not contain message frequency disclosure for recurring message program | The call-to-action must include the frequency at which messages will be sent to end users (for example, #msgs/mo, msg frequency varies, recurring messages, etc.).
-Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for Call To Action Requirements.
+Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for call-to-action requirements.
 See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 3.6 Set Expectations on Frequency |

 3006A | Call-to-action does not contain "message and data rates may apply" disclosure | The call-to-action must include the message and data rate disclosure, as mandated by U.S. carriers.
-Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for Call To Action Requirements.
+Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for call-to-action requirements.
 See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 3.6 Set Expectations on Frequency |

 3007A | Call-to-action does not contain complete terms and conditions OR link to complete terms and conditions | The call-to-action must include a link to the message program terms and conditions, or the complete message program terms and conditions language.
 Update the call-to-action and resubmit. | See the CTIA Messaging Principles and Best Practices for more information.
 5.1 Consumer Consent and T-Mobile Code of Conduct V2.2 Section 2.4 Choice and Consent |